sav-che/TL-2/Authors/Sirjaev, Grigorii (Gregory) Ivanovich {std. Širj.}.md

-> [!cite] BHL link: this entry starts at [page 620](https://www.biodiversitylibrary.org/item/104077#page/634/mode/1up) of TL-2 Vol. V.
+> [!cite] BHL link: this entry starts at [page 620](https://www.biodiversitylibrary.org/page/33333759) of TL-2 Vol. V.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Sirjaev, Grigorii (Gregory) Ivanovich (1882-1954), Russian (Ukranian) botanist; assistant at the Charkov botanical institute 1907-1914; from 1922 connected with the Botanical Institute of Masaryk University, Brno; Dr. Sci. ib.
-1927, from 1935 as professor of botany at Masaryk University, Brünn (Brno); from 1951 in the United States. (*Širj.*).
+1927, from 1935 as professor of botany at Masaryk University, Brünn (Brno); from 1951 in the United States.
+**Abbreviated name**: *Širj.*

 #### Herbarium and types